Find an autoimmune nutritionist or dietitian covered by your insurance

-Fay helps you find the best autoimmune nutritionists & registered dietitians covered by your insurance.
-Dietitians you find on Fay are vetted and available for virtual or in-person sessions near you.
-Pay nothing (or next to nothing) out of pocket.
+Fay helps you find the best Autoimmune nutritionists & registered dietitians covered by your insurance.
+Dietitians you find on Fay are vetted and available for virtual sessions near you.

 Navigating life with an autoimmune disease can be daunting, but you're not alone in this journey.
 Autoimmune diseases affect almost 25 million people in the country.
 It can be difficult to: